cjdbarlow/bedside-notebook/anaesthesia/obs/ga-luscs.md

 * Perform RSI
 Ensure adequate doses induction agent and relaxant.
 	* Thiopentone 5mg/kg
+	* Propofol 3-4mg/kg
+	High sympathetic drive - heavier doses tolerated well.
-	* Propofol may be associated with poorer neonatal status
+		* *May* be associated with poorer neonatal status, but is commonly used
+	* Relaxant
 		* Suxamethonium 1-2mg/kg
-		* Additional relaxation should not be required
+		Additional relaxation should not be required
-		* Can use further NDMB if required
+		* Rocuronium 1.2-2mg/kg
 		Remember that **magnesium will prolong duration of action** of non-depolarising agents.
 	* Opioid
-	Not necessarily required, but tell the paediatrician that it has been given.
+	Not necessarily required, but tell the paediatrician that it has been given if used.
 		* Alfentanil
 		Reasonable in patients with severe cardiac disease or hypertensive disorders of pregnancy.
 		* Remifentanil